Mayor's Welcome

 Economic Development

 If you are considering relocating or expanding your business in Independence, we do have two main industrial parks with available acreage for your business.
-The Airport Industrial Park is located southwest of the City and is currently home to various businesses including Cessna Aircraft.
-The West Laurel Industrial Park is located on the west side of the City and plans are underway to construct a new water tower within this industrial park in the near future.
-If you would like specific industrial site and economic development incentive information, please visit our Economic Development webpage or contact Kelly Passauer, Assistant City Manager at 620-332-2506 or Thomas Simpson, Montgomery County Action Council at 620-331-3830.
+The Airport Industrial Park is located southwest of the City and is currently home to various businesses including Textron Aviation.
+The West Laurel Industrial Park is located on the west side of the City.
+If you would like specific industrial site and economic development incentive information, please visit our Economic Development webpage or contact David Cowan, Assistant City Manager at 620-332-2528 or Melissa Johnson, Montgomery County Action Council at 620-331-3830.
 For other business support, contact the Chamber of Commerce at 620-331-1890 or Independence Main Street at 620-331-2300.

 We sincerely appreciate the support of the citizens we serve and look forward to also serving those who wish to visit or relocate to our community.
 Thank you for visiting our website.